Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Discussion on AI-assisted Mathematics and Complexity Theory

-In both the problems we study, computer assisted methods~\cite{trevisan2000gadgets,haastad2001some,kunisky2024computational} have been used previously.
-Kunisky and Yu~\cite{kunisky2024computational} used computational methods to generate $d$-regular Ramanujan graphs (for $d\in\{3,4\}$) with large cut values (or independent sets).
+\mypar{Computational methods in hardness of approximation} In both average case hardness for random graphs, and NP-hardness for approximating $\maxcut{k}$, computer assisted methods~\cite{trevisan2000gadgets,haastad2001some,kunisky2024computational} have been used previously.~\cite{kunisky2024computational} used computational methods to generate $d$-regular Ramanujan graphs (for $d\in\{3,4\}$) with large cut values (or independent sets).
 While they do not specify their computational approach, we could replicate their results by random sampling of $d$-regular graphs, and testing for the properties by brute force.
-For reasons mentioned in~\Cref{sec:avhardness},~\cite{kunisky2024computational} could demonstrate their lower bounds for $n\leq 8$, whereas the graphs we find go up to $n=163$.
+For reasons mentioned in~\Cref{sec:avhardness},~\cite{kunisky2024computational} could demonstrate their lower bounds for $n\leq 12$, whereas the graphs we find go up to $n=163$.

 For the NP-hardness gadget reduction in~\Cref{sec:maxkcut}, both the soundness and the completeness constraints can be translated into a linear program via skolemization~\cite{trevisan2000gadgets}.
-However, the size of such a linear program is doubly exponential in the number of nodes in the constraint graph.
+However, the size of such a linear program is doubly exponential in the number of vertices in the constraint graph.
 As a result, {even for $\maxcut{3}$}, running a linear program (LP) with the~\emph{canonical number of variables}~\cite{trevisan2000gadgets} $\approx 3^{3^6}$ becomes infeasible with the standard LP solvers we know of.
-One can directly attack the non-convex program using MIP/SMT solvers, but with the number of constraints being exponential in the number of variables $n\geq 14$, they too did not seem to scale.
+One can directly attack the non-convex program using SMT/MIP solvers, but with the number of constraints being exponential in the number of variables $n\geq 14$, they too did not seem to scale.
 (See~\Cref{sec:othercompapproach} for a detailed discussion.)
+In the case of hardness of approximating the TSP, the soundness and completeness constraints can also be cast as MIP constraints.
+Even with a modest number of vertices in the equation gadget (e.g., twelve in~\Cref{fig:tsp_AE_pc0}), the number of constraints becomes prohibitively large for standard MIPs to handle (around $11!\approx 3 \times 10^7$).

+\mypar{Gadget design by hand} It is conceivable that a human expert or a highly customized computational verifiers could eventually find these solutions.
+However, their discovery is likely beyond the reach of simple "pencil-and-paper" methods, and standard SMT/MIP solvers failed to produce them.
+Further, humans intuitively cut the search space through insights into symmetries in the constructed objects; in the case of our TSP gadget, it appears that asymmetry was central to the improvement obtained.